Skip to main content

 How to customize tooltip styles in ReactTooltip styles.

-Tooltip arrow inherits its background color from tooltip (its parent).
+The tooltip arrow inherits its background color from the tooltip (its parent).

 Inline Styling

-You can add styles into the tooltip with inline styling.
+You can add styles to the tooltip with inline styling.

 import { Tooltip } from 'react-tooltip'